 The Harz consists of rather old rocks which are heavily alterated and faulted by old orogenies.
 Then there are numerous important deposits of valuable ores, which show different origins.
 And this in a rather boring hinterland of young, horizontal Triassic and very young glacial sediments.
 This made the Harz a predestined target for intensive and fruitful geologic work.

 The area around Goslar is often called "klassische oder goldene Quadratmeile der Geologie" (classic or golden square mile of geology) by geologists.
 This means, that on a small area an enormous amount of different and important geologic features can be found.
-This proverb was not - as often said - coined once by Johann Wolfgang von Goethe.
-The square mile is obviously not one of the modern miles, it is most likely a 7.5km long Prussian Mile.
+This proverb was not - as often said - coined once by Johann Wolfgang von Goethe, but he repeated it and made it more popular.
+The square mile is obviously not one of the modern miles, it is most likely a 7.5 km long Prussian Mile.

 The Harz has an extraordinary versatility of its geology on a rather small area.
 From the Silurian slates to the upside down lacustrine limestones from the Trias, spectacular plutonites like the Brocken massif and metamorphic rock, pillow lava and various ore deposits.
 Several geologic terms were named after local specialties.
 The term hercynic is derived from the Latin form of the name Harz.
 The greywacke, originally Grauwacke is a term used by the local miners for worthless rocks, derived from the grey colour and pudding like structure (Wacke).
 The ultramaffic rock Harzburgit was named after its locus typicus Bad Harzburg at the northern rim of the Harz, near Goslar.

-The Gypsum Karst at the southern rim of the Harz are decribed in an own page.
+The Gypsum Karst at the southern rim of the Harz is described on its own page.